-Put pudding dessert covered in fridge and as soon as it is chilled through it is ready.
-Usually about one half hour to one hour, depending on your fridge's coldness or possibly where you place it there.
+Put pudding dessert covered in the fridge and as soon as it is chilled through it is ready.
+Usually, about one-half hour to one hour, depending on your fridge's coldness or possibly where you place it there.
 You can put your two cups of milk in the freezer about 15 minutes to fix the puddings and have them ready even quicker.
 Your pudding just needs some minutes to thicken on its own and it is ready.
-To be honest many do not make it to the fridge if I am making it for the soul purpose of a snack!
+To be honest many do not make it to the fridge if I am making it for the sole purpose of a snack!
 Especially the Fifth Avenue Pudding!
 Yum.

 |Serving size: 4oz|